learnk8s/learnk8s.io/src/troblueshooting/content.md

 ## Troubleshooting Ingress

-If you've reached this section:
+If you've reached this section, then:

 - the Pods are _Running_ and _Ready_
 - the Service distributes the traffic to the Pod

-But you still can't see a response from your cluster.
+But you still can't see a response from your app.

-At this point, the Ingress is likely misconfigured.
+It means that most likely, the Ingress is misconfigured.

-Since the Ingress is a component that doesn't come by default in the cluster, there are different debugging techniques depending on the type of Ingress.
+Since the Ingress controller is a third-party component in the cluster, there are different debugging techniques depending on the type of Ingress controller.

 But before diving into Ingress specific tools, there's something straightforward that you could check.